Richard Rich, 1st Baron Rich: Baron Rich

 Rich was an assistant executor of the will of King Henry VIII, and received a grant of lands.
 He became Baron Rich of Leez on 26 February 1547.
 In the next month he succeeded Wriothesley as chancellor.
-He supported Lord Protector Edward Seymour in his policies, including reforms in Church matters and the prosecution of his brother Thomas Seymour, until the crisis of October 1549, when he joined with the John Dudley.
+He supported Lord Protector Edward Seymour in his policies, including reforms in Church matters and the prosecution of his brother Thomas Seymour, until the crisis of October 1549, when he joined with John Dudley.
 He resigned his office in January 1552.

 Prosecution of bishops

 Rich took part in the prosecution of bishops Stephen Gardiner and Edmund Bonner, and had a role in the harsh treatment accorded to the future Mary I of England.
 But upon her accession, Mary showed Rich no ill will.
 He took an active part in the restoration of the old religion in Essex under the new reign, and was one of the most active persecutors.
-His reappearances in the privy council were rare during Mary's reign; but under Elizabeth he served on a commission to inquire into the grants of land made under Mary, and in 1566 was sent for to advise on the question of the queen's marriage.
-He died at Rochford in Essex, on 12 June 1567, and was buried in Felsted church.
+His reappearances in the privy council were rare during Mary's reign, but under Elizabeth he served on a commission to inquire into the grants of land made under Mary, and in 1566 was sent for to advise on the question of the queen's marriage.
+He died at Rochford in Essex, on 12 June 1567, and was buried in Holy Cross Church in Felsted.

 In Mary's reign he founded a chaplaincy with provision for the singing of masses and dirges, and the ringing of bells in Felsted church.
 To this was added a Lenten allowance of herrings to the inhabitants of three parishes.
-These donations were transferred in 1564 to the foundation of Felsted School for instruction, primarily for children born on the founder's manors, in Latin, Greek and divinity.
+These donations were transferred in 1564 to the foundation of Felsted School for instruction, primarily for children born on the founder's manors, in Latin, Greek, and divinity.
 The patronage of the school remained in the founder's family until 1851.